 In 1918 Settsu Shuzo sent Masataka to Scotland to learn how to make genuine whisky.
 At the time, Japan was only producing ersatz, an artificial spirit, as well as fortified wines.
-During his time in Scotland, Masataka learnt whisky production by working in various distilleries, fuelling his dream to make an authentic whisky in his homeland.
+During his time in Scotland, Masataka learnt whisky production by working in various distilleries, fueling his dream to make an authentic whisky in his homeland.
 Enrolling in Glasgow university in 1919 majoring in chemistry, he went on to apprentice at Longmorn (Speyside) to learn malt whisky production, James Calder (Bo’Ness) to learn coffey grain production and Halzeburn (Cambelltown) to lean malt whisky production and blending.
 It was also during this time that he met and married a Scottish woman, Rita (Jessie Roberta Cowan).

 Masataka returned back to Japan at the end of 1920 with Rita however Settsu Shuzu abandons the whisky project for economic reasons.
 In 1923, Masataka is recruited by the Kotobukiya group (later named Suntory) on a 10-year contract to oversee the construction of the first Japanese whisky distillery in 1924, named the Yamazaki Distillery.
 In 1929 the first authentic Japanese whisky is launched called Shirofuda.